 Granted, living debt-free doesn’t offer the same level of freedom as having massive amounts of money.
 But living debt-free isn’t a matter of luck or even hard work.
 It’s a simple choice, available to everyone.

 Monkey Business Images / Shutterstock.com

 The key to accumulating more savings isn’t to spend less — it’s to spend less without sacrificing your quality of life.
-If going out to dinner with your significant other is something you enjoy, not doing it may create a happier bank balance, but an unhappier you.
+If you enjoy going out to dinner with your significant other, not doing it may create a happier bank balance, but an unhappier you.
 That’s a trade-off that is neither worthwhile nor sustainable.